Working for ECL

 Come and join the team

-ECL expanded into West Sussex reablement in 2012 and have been growing ever since
+ECL expanded into the London Borough of Havering in 2019 and have been growing ever since

 We're looking for front line care assistants who share our values and passion to make a positive difference to people’s lives throughout the community.